xxsqwe/notry/README.md

 ```
 rm performance
 ```
-> run experiments to reproduce our results
+> Run experiments to reproduce our results
 ```
 ./run.sh
 ```